eloimoliner/denoising-historical-recordings/README.md

     conda activate historical_denoiser

 ## Denosing Recordings
-Run the following commands to install the pretrained weights of the neural network model:
+Run the following commands to install the pretrained weights of the two-stage U-Net model:

     wget ckptzipurl
     unzip name.zip /experiments/trained_model

 If the environment is installed correctly, you can denoise an audio file by running:

     bash inference.sh $filename

 A ".wav" file with the denoised version, as well as the residual noise and the original signal in "mono" will be stored in the same directory as the input file.